HSAs for Young High-Income Earners – Unleash the Power

 HSAs boast three remarkable tax advantages, making them an extremely powerful tax reduction and wealth accumulation tool:

 Contributions to an HSA are made with pre-tax dollars, meaning they are deducted from your gross income before taxes.
 Let’s assume you and your spouse are both 35 years old and you collectively earn $400,000 annually.
 You decide to start contributing $7,750 per year to your HSA.
 This reduces your taxable income to $392,250.
 This results in tax savings not only on federal income tax but if you live in a state with a state income tax, excluding California and New Jersey, you also avoid state income tax.
 If we assume these are New York state residents, they would avoid an additional 6.85% state tax for total up front tax savings of 38.85% or $3,010 per year!

 HSAs allow you to invest your savings just like you would in an IRA and like an IRA, these savings grow tax-free.
 For this 35-year-old couple, this could mean up to four or even five decades of compound growth without incurring any taxes on dividends, capital gains, or interest, regardless of how high their incomes grow.

 When you use HSA funds for qualified medical expenses, those withdrawals are also entirely tax-free.
 This is true whether you withdraw the money in a month or in 40 years.

 Allow me to repeat.
 You contribute money pre-tax.
-The money can be invested and grow tax-free for decades.
-The funds can be withdrawn at any time 100% tax-free for medical expenses.
+The money can be invested and grow tax-free for decades and then those funds can be withdrawn 100% tax-free for qualified medical expenses.
 In other words, the IRS never touches a dime of that income or subsequent investment growth!